 Before I make the case for great, I want to

 rant speak to a few straw-man arguments I’ve seen around.

 Beware the planet of the straw men

-Here are some arguments I’ve seen in recent “content marketing is dead oh no” articles:
+Here are some arguments I’ve seen in “content marketing is dead oh no” articles:

 “Stop thinking that content marketing is only about blogging.”

 Not just content, but popular content.
-The kind that millions of people are talking about.
+The kind that millions of people talk about.